 - Be In the Know If You Decide To Go

 Before you go anywhere, check on the operational status or restrictions at any land, parking area, access point, or boat launch you’re intending to use.
-Closures and restrictions are not consistent across the province, so we’ve started a list to help keep track of them – visit ofah.org/covid19closures
+Closures and restrictions may not be consistent across the province.

 - Try Private Land First if Possible

 While we recognize that not everyone has access to private land, if you do, try there before venturing into public areas as they may be far too busy, or in some cases, closed.